 The other limitation of many drones is the signal range of the controller and drone.
 To stay under your control, the two have to be able to communicate, but radio waves get weaker over distance.
 Most modern drones use the same 2.4- or 5-GHz Wi-Fi signals as your home wireless network, which can also be overwhelmed by other radio signals.

 Typically, you should expect a Wi-Fi drone and controller to work out to 100 feet or so, but some models, such as the Bebop 2 and its Skycontroller remote, have larger antennas and more powerful transmitters that can extend your range.

 What happens when you leave this range depends on the drone: some, like the Bebop 2, will try to hover in place and reacquire the signal.
-Others, such as the DJI Phantom and Yuneec q500, will notice the loss of signal and use GPS to try to return to where they took off to reacquire the signal.
+Others, such as the DJI Mavic Pro and Yuneec q500, will notice the loss of signal and use GPS to try to return to where they took off to reacquire the signal.